 - a.
 Evaluate deficiencies and barriers in municipal regulations, plans and policies, and their implications for regional vulnerability. - b.
-Incorporate coastal hazards and risks assessments in municipal emergency management and hazard mitigation plans, natural hazards and climate change adaptation chapters for Master Plans, and emergency management plans. - c.
+Incorporate coastal hazards and risks assessments, including social vulnerability information, in municipal hazard mitigation plans, natural hazards and climate change adaptation Master Plan chapters, and emergency management plans. - c.
 Encourage municipalities to develop detailed preparation, response and recovery plans that build on existing plans and initiatives. - d.
 Encourage municipalities to adopt buffers and setbacks that better account for risk and vulnerability of structures, facilities, and natural resources and maintain ecosystem services (e.g. flood storage, storm surge attenuation, reduced impacts to public structures and facilities, and private property). - e.
 Incorporate vulnerability assessment information and adaptation strategies for structures and facilities planning and investment for long term capital projects in municipal Capital Improvement Programs (CIPs). - f.
 Improve connections between municipal hazard mitigation plans, master plans and capital improvement plans. - g.
 Identify and reduce existing inconsistencies between municipal plans and state plans, such as hazard mitigation plans, building codes, design standards, and evacuation plans. - h.
-Consider the concepts of uncertainty and risk in decision-making and action planning.
+Consider the concepts of uncertainty and risk in decision-making and action planning. - i.
+Encourage communities that conduct floodplain management activities that exceed the minimum requirements of the National Flood Insurance Program (NFIP) to consider joining and participating in the Community Rating System (CRS), which provides discounts to annual flood insurance premiums for some residents and businesses as a reward for their community's activities.